amanrai31/React2/README6.md

 ## You Might Not Need an Effect

+- Why and how to remove unnecessary Effects from your components
+- How to cache expensive computations without Effects
+- How to reset and adjust component state without Effects
+- How to share logic between event handlers
+- Which logic should be moved to event handlers
+- How to notify parent components about changes

-Removing unnecessary Effects will make your code easier to follow, faster to run, and less error-prone.
+**Removing unnecessary Effects will make your code easier to follow, faster to run, and less error-prone.**